 - Geneva operates a high-adventure ropes course called Pisgah on a hillside opposite the campus where students can learn in a non-traditional, wilderness environment.

 - There are more than 100 leadership positions and 60 clubs and activities on-campus.

-- The Geneva College Golden Tornadoes started a new era in the 2006-2007 year by joining the NCAA Division III and The Presidents' Athletic Conference.
-Geneva also maintains membership in the National Christian College Athletic Association (NCCAA).
+- The Geneva College Golden Tornadoes started a new era in the 2006-2007 year by joining the NCAA Division III.
+Geneva is a member of the Presidents' Athletic Conference and the Eastern College Athletic Conference (ECAC).